AgomohC/AgomohC/README.md

 ## 🙋‍♂️ About Me

-- 👀 I’m interested in the MERN stack
+- 👀 I’m interested in the Javascript and its web applications

 - 🌱 I’m currently learning Typescript

-- 📫 I'm open to full stack roles, I can be contacted via email at chinaemerema@gmail.com
+- 📫 I'm open to front end, back end and full stack roles, I can be contacted via email at chinaemerema@gmail.com

 ## 🚀 Languages and Tools: